judge0/judge0/README.md

 Everything else you need to do is described in [Quick Production Setup](#quick-production-setup) section.

-## Important Notes
+## Notes
-*Judge0 API* is simple to use and develop only if you are comfortable with using Docker and Docker Compose.
+Judge0 API is simple to use and develop only if you are comfortable with using Docker and Docker Compose.

 Docker and Docker Compose allow us to get rid of all dependencies, and concentrate on what is important - features, functionality and reliability.

-Please before working with *Judge0* project, make yourself comfortable with Docker and Docker Compose, because we are using it extensively.
+Please before working with Judge0 API project, make yourself comfortable with Docker and Docker Compose, because we are using it extensively.

 We will add extensive documentation in the future about how and why we are using Docker and Docker Compose here, but this documentation won't substitute your knowledge of this technologies.

 Feel free to ask us any questions in [Issues](https://github.com/judge0/api/issues) directly. :)

 ## Donate
-If you really liked this project and you would like to help in any way, please consider supporing me with your donation to my [PayPal](https://www.paypal.me/hermanzdosilovic) account.
-Thanks a lot!
+If you like Judge0, please consider making a [donation](https://www.paypal.me/hermanzdosilovic) to support this project.